SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 > wget -O ~/pkttmuxmine.sh https://github.com/SiemdeNijs/packetcrypt_rs_SNcomp/releases/download/release/pkttmuxmine.sh && sudo chmod +x ~/pkttmuxmine.sh

-> sudo nano ~/minepkt.sh **⚠️ edit to your personal pkt address ! ⚠️**.
+> sudo nano ~/minepkt.sh **⚠️ edit to your personal pkt address !
+>
+> ⚠️**.
+Hit CTRL + X To exit, "Y" to save when prompted.

+> sudo nano /etc/systemd/system/pkt.service **⚠️ edit ~/pkttmuxmine.sh path to your path !
+For example /root/pkttmuxmine.sh !
+>
+> ⚠️**.
 Hit CTRL + X To exit, "Y" to save when prompted.

 > sudo systemctl enable pkt **⚠️only if you want to autorun it on boot, else ignore this command⚠️**